philippzhuravlev/event-aggregator/README.md

 - Firebase Hosting: deploy the website through a particular url on the internet.
 - Firebase Firestore: cloud database for events, pages, and settings.
 - Facebook Graph API: automatically fetch event data from Facebook pages.
-- Github Workflows: automatically hosts "live" branch
+- Github Workflows: automatically hosts "live" branch to Firebase
+- Facebook Graph API: fetches DTU event data from the list (see "List" below)

 # List
 Below are the pages for bars at DTU.
 Note well that some events are not listed through these pages, but those dedicated to social gatherings.